MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 ## Who is eligible?

 Anyone with an interest in the reuse of routinely collected clinical data to improve healthcare is invited to participate.
-This is an opportunity for participants to learn about the benefits and challenges of working with complex health care data.
-We encourage the formation of teams with participants of different backgrounds.
-Often successful projects include people with a broad range of backgrounds, with experience in data analysis, statistics, clinical care, or even as a patient.
+This is an opportunity for participants to learn about the benefits and challenges of working with complex healthcare data.

+While individual submissions are welcomed, we encourage the formation of teams with participants of different backgrounds.
+Often successful projects consider a broad range of perspectives, including for example the data scientist, statistician, carer, and patient.

-At least one member of a team should be able to attend the [BHI & BSN Annual Conference](https://bhi-bsn.embs.org/2018/) in Las Vegas, USA 4-7 March 2018 because teams will be invited to give a short presentation at the event on **7 March 2018**.
-Not all team members need be present at the conference.
-Registration at BHI & BSN is _not_ a requirement.
+At least one member of a team must be able to attend the [BHI & BSN Annual Conference](https://bhi-bsn.embs.org/2018/) in Las Vegas, USA 4-7 March 2018 to give a short presentation at the event on **7 March 2018**.
+Registration at the conference is _not_ a requirement, and not all team members need be present.

 ## How can I enter the challenge?